docker/docs/scout/index.md

 Advanced image analysis is a feature in Docker Hub which, when enabled, triggers a Docker Scout analysis every time you push an image.
-The analysis updates continuously, meaning that the vulnerability report for an image is always up to date as new CVEs are discovered.
+The analysis updates continuously, meaning that the vulnerability report for an image is always up to date as Docker Scout becomes aware of new CVEs.
 No need to re-scan an image.

 For more information, see
 [Advanced image analysis](./advanced-image-analysis.md).